lynzley/project-upskill-workshop/Lesson 2/LinkedIn/README.md

 />

 ## Some advice before we begin
-First, have your LinkedIn Profile open and be making these changes now.
-If you don’t do it right now, you probably never will.
+1. Have your LinkedIn Profile open and be making these changes now.

-Second, one of the best pieces of advice I’ve ever personally received is I don’t need to follow everyone’s advice--because you’re going to get a lot of it.
-Take the ideas that you like and if something doesn’t feel right, don’t feel any pressure to add it.

-For realsies now, let’s get to the actual content.
+2. Don't feel pressured to use all of this advice; do what feels best for you.

 <img
   src="photos/3.png"